drewjtaylor/WeeklyDire/weeklydire_front_end/README.md

 During all steps, I keep a "to-do" file.
 I have found this greatly helps me stay on track with current tasks.
 Instead of getting distrcted with wanting to fix bugs or add features, instead I add a note to "to-dos", and continue working on my main goal for that session/day.
 Then occasionally I go back through my to-do list and go back through the issues I would have forgotten without it.

 Big picture the minimum viable product

+## Specific challenges/solutions (rename this)

+Changing from original models (combining creators/subscribers into users with a "creator" boolean attribute)